XiaopengRong/csc645-01-fall2019-projects-thomasyyyu/applications/tcp-message-app/README.md

 # Multithreaded Client/Server TCP Message APP With Primitive Sockets.
-   * Your name and student id
+   * Thomas Yu, 916984372
-   * Project name
+   * Multithreaded Client/Server TCP Message APP With Primitive Sockets.
-   * Project description
+   * Using TCP/IP and python to create a small chatting app so that user can exhchange message through the app
-   * Project purpose
+   * To know about TCP/IP AND Multithreaded
-   * Clear instructions about how to clone/download/install/execute the project
+   * Simply using git Clone to get repos
-   * Compatibility issues
+   * concept that learn how to transfer data and know the data structure between client and server
-   * A paragrah or two about what challenges you have faced in this assignment, and what you have learned from it.
+   *